supernnova/SuperNNova/docs/data/index.rst

 Preprocessing
 ~~~~~~~~~~~~~~

-We then pre-process each FITS file
+We then pre-process each FITS/csv file

 - Join column from header files
 - Select columns that will be useful later on